Tattoo and Copyright Project

 Methodology

-Adam and I draw on a combination of doctrinal, socio-legal and practice-based methods to explore the dynamic relationship between tattoo, law and norms.
-In all our work, we’re motivated by a shared commitment to the value of arts and creative practice as both a communication tool and research method.
-Looking ahead, we’ll be reflecting on how our experimental approach has helped us to foster connection and knowledge-exchange as collaborators.
-And also, what this might mean for others seeking to maximise the joy of transdisciplinary collaboration and values-aligned work.
+Adam and I draw on a combination of doctrinal, socio-legal, and practice-based methods to explore the dynamic relationship between tattooing, law, and social norms and how these intersect within collaborative authorship practices.
+Across our work, we are guided by a shared commitment to the value of the arts and creative practice as both a mode of communication and a research methodology.
+As a result, collaboration functions as both a methodological approach and an object of inquiry in the project.

 … I’m very bad at performing accepted versions of professionalism …’